Sensory Exploration Field Trip

 - Sit quietly to observe and count natural sounds in the forest.

 - Match pictures of insects and animal "babies" to the correct pictures of their full grown "parents."

 - Use their sense of smell to find their "mother" or "siblings" who have the same scent.

 - Name (and possibly see!) several animals that are found in the forest and describe why they choose this area as their home.

 Field Trip Logistics: Teachers wishing to have their students participate in the sensory field trip must have their classes divided into groups of no more than 20 students.

 For example, a bus of 40 students would be divided into 2 groups, of 18-20 students each.
-Each group would hike with a ranger and participate in stations at the Discovery Cabin.
+Each group would hike with a ranger and participate in stations at Apgar Nature Center.
 Everyone must be prepared to be outside for at least half the day and be ready to hike 0.75 miles on fairly level terrain.